 Should Water Be Changed?

 Fish are exposed to bacteria, viruses, and parasites more often than owners realize.
-A fish with a strong immune system will rarely get sick even when exposed to disease.
+A fish with a strong immune system will rarely get sick even when exposed to pathogens.
 On the other hand, a fish that becomes ill usually has been stressed by poor water conditions and/or improper diet.

 How to Start Doing Water Changes